-Founded in 1984 by J. Peter Grace and Jack Anderson, Citizens Against Government Waste (CAGW) is a 501(c) nonprofit advocacy organization and is affiliated with The Council for Citizens Against Government Waste CCAGW PAC which is their lobbying arm.
-CCAGW supports political candidates and its mission is “to advocate the elimination of waste and inefficiency in government through lobbying and grassroots activities.”
+Founded in 1984 by J. Peter Grace and Jack Anderson, Citizens Against Government Waste (CAGW) is a 501(c) nonprofit advocacy organization affiliated with The Council for Citizens Against Government Waste CCAGW PAC, which is their lobbying arm.
+CCAGW supports political candidates, and its mission is “to advocate the elimination of waste and inefficiency in government through lobbying and grassroots activities.”
 According to CAGW’s about page, they want “to eliminate waste, fraud, abuse, and mismanagement in government through research and public education activities.”

 Funded by / Ownership

 Citizens Against Government Waste (CAGW) and the Council for Citizens Against Government Waste (CCAGW) is a 501(c) Nonprofit whose current chair is Steven Hofman, and the President is Thomas Schatz.
 According to their financial information page, “CAGW and CCAGW operate on a combined budget of approximately $4 million,” and they claim “Neither organization accepts government support.”
 They state that the majority of their funding comes from individual contributors.
 However, according to a Washington Post article titled “Conservative Groups Preached Small Government, Took SBA Loans,” the organization accepted federal assistance.
 A quote from the article reads, “At Citizens Against Government Waste, communications director Alexandra Abrams made a similar argument to justify accepting a loan between $150,000 and $350,000.”